There are times when your project is well prepared, you have all the resources needed and all the things look totally nice.

 Team members’ tasks have to be well-defined and clearly specified.
 Team members’ responsibilities and job roles have to be carefully matched with their particular skills (team skills too) and abilities.
 Each team member’s unique skills and talents have to be valued and utilized.

 There must be a motivating goal or important objective that directs attention, energizes and sustains effort, builds synergy in teamwork, and encourages development of new strategies.
 Of course, challenges working in a team will arrive despite of want you or not, can say the same for project management issues.
 But if the whole team would believe enthusiastically in the vision for game and have ONE SAME VISION for game, then, at least, you most probably would have the game done.
 To reach synergy at work the development plan for game have to be clear and well-communicated to the team.
-Personal vision of the game may cause a lot of team work problems, so it have to be clear and well-communicated to the team.
+Personal vision of the game may cause a lot of teamwork problems, so it has to be clear and well-communicated to the team.

 “It’s common for different people on a project to feel that their contribution was the most important part of the game, and to try to solve without team issues and solutions that arise.
 And it’s not unhealthy, either!
 This just means that many different team members feel personal ownership and responsibility for that game.
 One great way to amplify this feeling is to avoid “over-fleshing” your designs.
 If you leave some ambiguity in the detailed design of your game, particularly for parts you aren’t sure about, it forces the developers working on that section of the game to think about what that section of the game should be like, and to come up with ideas for how to implement those fine details.
 Since they are often closest to that part of the game, their instincts about detailed design are often quite good — and if their ideas are good ones, and go into the game, they will feel real pride of ownership of those parts of the game”.

 * Jesse Schell – The Art of Game Design